chrisbao/MSFin/README.md

      ![](Images/adddp.png)

-11. Set SmartLinkPowerPoint as StartUp project and press F5
+11. Set ContosoO365DocSyncPowerPoint as StartUp project and press F5

    - Open the PowerPoint add-in in your local.